Julián Elorza Aizpuru: Gipuzkoan deputy

-Following few years of own law practice, in the early 20th century Elorza was appointed the Azpeitia municipal judge; he held the job from 1907 latest.
+Following a few years of his own law practice, in the early 20th century, Elorza was appointed the Azpeitia municipal judge; he held the job from 1907 latest.
 Coming from the Carlist family he inherited the same Traditionalist outlook, though he preferred to donate money and collect Carlist memorabilia rather than to engage in outward party militancy; none of the studies dealing with Carlism of the era notes him as involved in the organization.
 According to scholars he was among “relatively open-minded people”.
 On good terms with Basque nationalists and republican foralists, Elorza was an acceptable candidate to the provincial self-government, though exact circumstances of his 1911 nomination to Diputación Provincial at an unusually young age of 32 are not clear.
 It is known that he ran as a Carlist and had no rivals.
 Other parties, especially the all-powerful Azpeitian Integrists, refrained from fielding own candidates; perhaps Elorza's nomination was sort of a tribute to his late father.
 He was declared victorious according to the notorious Article 29.

 Elorza's first years in the Gipuzkoan self-government were not punctuated by noteworthy events; he remained in the shadow of the provincial Carlist jefé and the Diputación president at the same time, marquis of Valde-Espina, and strictly followed his lead, e.g. when in 1912 dealing with apparent incompetence of some deputies.
 Re-elected as a Carlist candidate in 1913 he gradually assumed more active stance; scholars note that together with other newcomers in the Diputación, Ignacio Pérez-Arregui and José de Orueta, he provided an impulse directing the body towards the Basque question.
 Following another re-election in 1916 he was already heavily engaged in negotiations with the Madrid government, playing key role in discussions on renewal of the periodical provincial Concierto Económico agreement.

-In 1917 Elorza took part in Asamblea de Vitoria, a joint session of Gipuzkoan, Biscay and Alavese provincial deputies; impressed by emergence of the Catalan Mancomunitat, they voiced for separate Basque establishments.
+In 1917, Elorza took part in Asamblea de Vitoria, a joint session of Gipuzkoan, Biscay and Alavese provincial deputies; impressed by emergence of the Catalan Mancomunitat, they voiced for separate Basque establishments.
 Their vague statement advanced 2 options, re-introduction of foral laws scrapped in course of the 19th century as the preferred one or introduction of regional autonomy as the backup solution.
 Elorza enthusiastically contributed to the message; present-day scholars count him as “uno de los líderes del movimiento autonómico de 1917-1919” and representative of “autonomismo guipuzcoano”, the current which focused on separate provincial regulations.
 Though all his life averse to taking part in public rallies, Elorza was even noted promoting the concept at local municipal gatherings, e.g. in Tolosa.
-Following his increasingly active stance he was gaining recognition among fellow deputies; in 1918 he was already vice-president of Comisión Provincial.
-In May 1919 he ascended to the highest Gipuzkoan job and replaced Valde-Espina as president of Diputación.
+Following his increasingly active stance he was gaining recognition among fellow deputies; in 1918, he was already vice-president of Comisión Provincial.
+In May 1919, he ascended to the highest Gipuzkoan job and replaced Valde-Espina as president of Diputación.